Generic Name: estradiol (ES-tra-DYE-ol)

 - Grapefruit and grapefruit juice may increase the risk of estradiol emulsion's side effects.
 Talk to your doctor before including grapefruit or grapefruit juice in your diet while you are taking estradiol emulsion.

-- If you miss a dose of estradiol emulsion, use it as soon as possible.
+- If you miss a dose of estradiol emulsion, put it on as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not use 2 doses at once.
+Do not put on 2 doses at once.

 Ask your health care provider any questions you may have about how to use estradiol emulsion.